caomike/ppmessage/README.md

 ### Config mysql and redis

-* Mysql user and password (replace DB_PASSWORD with what you want to set as db password)
+* Mysql user and password (replace DB_PASSWORD with what you want to set as mysql password)

 ```Bash
     brew services list